The SIESO Medal seeks to raise awareness of process safety among science, business, and engineering students.

 - teamwork (cross-discipline teams encouraged).

-To make a nomination, download the nomination form and complete the information requested, paying attention to the criteria the medal will be judged against.
+To enter, download the entry form and complete the information requested to be sent along with the original material (graphic, animation, video, podcast, paper or other), paying attention to the criteria the medal will be judged against and previous winning entries.
 Please return the completed form to firstname.lastname@example.org by the closing date.

 Contact email@example.com for more information.